Kleinster2/portuguese-drills/README.md

 # Portuguese Grammar Drills

-A simple, static site of focused practice drills for Brazilian Portuguese.
+A simple, static site of focused practice drills for Portuguese.
 Filter by topic, search by keyword, and launch a drill to practice.

 - Live site: https://kleinster2.github.io/portuguese-drills/
 - Tech: plain HTML + Tailwind CDN + a small script (no build step)